sageserpent-open/americium/gh-pages/docs/techniques/forcing-duplicates.md

 [[0, 0],[0, 0]]
 ```

+We can see the problem now: the feed sequence has just one duplicated value that we expect not to be ejected (because the minimised test case omits any other values); that triggers the off-by-one array bounds error.

-We can see the problem now: this is something to do with adjacent duplicates being presented to the tiers instance; the thing is, we allow the query values to vary all over the place:
+The thing is, we allow the query values to vary all over the place:

 ```java
 final Trials<ImmutableList<Integer>> queryValueLists = api()